VPetukhov/rstudio_config/README.md

 # RStudio configs

+Personal configs for RStudio.
 See [the PR](https://github.com/rstudio/rstudio/pull/5144) for the structure description.